riku-ri/valign.nvim/README.md

 Currently this plugin can **only** deal with "words" that :
 - ASCII only
-- Mix ASCII and charectors that :
+- Mix ASCII and characters that :
 	- 3 bytes in storage
 	- Shown 2 character width in screen